Aleman-Z/CorticoHippocampal/README.md

 --------------------
 main_optimized_ab.m: Main time-frequency analysis with permutation statistics.

+main_optimized_ab_fixed_nr.m: Optimized time-frequency analysis for more efficiency.
+Threshold selection based on the same rate of occurrence per session.

 -HISTOGRAMS
 ----------------
 ripple_amplitude.m: Generates normalized histogram of the amplitude of the 1000 strongest ripples in the Hippocampus.